rearc-data/fred-continued-claims-insured-unemployment-ccsa/README.md

 This dataset contains a historical time-series data of U.S. Employment and Training Administration, Continued Claims (Insured Unemployment) [CCSA] starting from `1967-01-07`.
 The data is seasonally adjusted.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).

+The included dataset contains the following columns:

+`date, CCSA`

+The `CCSA` column represents the number of people who have insured unemployment at the time of the corresponding `date`.

 ### More Information
 - Source: